armandvanhelsync/very-simple-contact-form/readme.txt

 http://codex.wordpress.org/Function_Reference/sanitize_text_field

-From version 2.4 it also contains honeypot fields and a simple captcha sum.
+It also contains honeypot fields and a simple captcha sum.

 = I notice there are 2 invisible fields (firstname and lastname), what's up with that? = This is part of anti-spam: these are the 2 honeypot fields